0000000O0Oo/ReverseEngineering/README.md

 `understand through deductive reasoning how a device, process, system, or piece of software accomplishes a task with very little (if any) insight into exactly how it does so.`

-In our case, we're `Reverse Engineering programs (Binary Executables)`, but you can `reverse` pretty much anything that has been `engineered` in the first place.
+In our case, we're `Reverse Engineering programs (Binary Executables)`, to do that we're using `Decompilers`, `Debuggers`, `Disassemblers`, `Hex Editors`, `PE Structure Analysis tool` and many more... note that you can `reverse engineer` pretty much anything that has been `engineered` in the first place.

-Note that we're going to do some pretty advanced stuff, if you have problem understanding anything you can reach out to me or use google.

 ## How can i learn Reverse Engineering
 Learning Reverse Engineering can be a really daunting task to accomplish, but it's totally worth it...